 It still works!

 I am glad to say that I haven’t had to spend a single penny on the boiler since Mikey installed it.
 It works like a dream and never causes me any bother.
 And our fuel bills have been noticeably lower since we installed it.

 I would highly recommend the Worcester Bosch accredited installer search as a result.

 When I think of the extra cost I could have ended up paying British Gas, not only for the boiler but for unnecessary boiler cover, my blood really starts to boil.

 Tell us your tips

-Please feel free to leave details of good local plumbers/boiler installers in your area if you know of any, to help other readers.
-No advertising by firms please.
+Also, feel free to leave details of good local plumbers/boiler installers in your area if you know of any, to help other readers.
+No advertising by firms, please.

 If you're looking to save even more money around the house, why not have a read about the simple things you can do to slash your energy bill and the top tips for cutting your home insurance costs.

 Seriously, these changes can save you hundreds of pounds a year!

 *This article contains affiliate links, which means we may receive a commission on any sales of products or services we write about, but it won't affect the price you're offered.
 This article was written completely independently.